 The Antioch Solar Farm is an Antioch College initiative to produce clean energy.
 Sheep are brought in to graze on the grass between the solar panels to make this project more sustainable.
 Check out the Climate Solutions Video Chanel for a video on the Antioch Solar Farm and many more videos on renewable energy.

-Reggie Stratton, the Director of the Physical Plant at Antioch College leads a tour of the Antioch College, Geothermal Plant.
+Reggie Stratton, the former Director of the Physical Plant at Antioch College leads a tour of the Antioch College, Geothermal Plant.

 Richard Heinberg is a prolific writer, blogger and activist advocating for the end of fossil fuel.
+Check out his interview with Community Solutions here.

 The Stirling Engine is a power source which is remarkable due mainly to its efficiency although Stirling Engines can vary greatly in size and power.
 This example was built by a Yellow Springs High School student.
 Read more about how we can avoid the trap of tearing down the younger generation and instead build onto them.